 - OQL – you cannot define OQL queries on external entities (for example, in datasets)

-4 Registered Entities in OData Services from Non-Mendix Systems
+4 Registered Datasets in OData Services from Non-Mendix Systems

-For registered OData entities from non-Mendix apps, the restrictions described below apply.
+For registered OData datasets from non-Mendix apps, the restrictions described below apply.

-All entities must have a key.
+All datasets must have a key.
 The key can have one or more properties with the following conditions:

 - The properties cannot be nullable (so they must have